Saving money isn’t always easy. Here are a few ways to sae more money.

 1. Get a no-fee bank account

 Are you still paying service fees for your bank account?
-The Canadian Bankers Association says 27% of Canadians pay no service fees but 48% pay between $1 and $15 a month in fees.
-That adds up to as much as $180 a year.
-Instead, open a no-fee account at PC Financial, Tangerine, or EQ Bank.
-However, it make take a while to get an account from EQ Bank due to its popularity.
+The Canadian Bankers Association says 27% of Canadians pay no service fees.
+However, even with great new banks emerging all the time, 48% pay between $1 and $15 a month in fees.

 2. Get a cash-back credit card

 If you don’t travel very often, consider getting a cash back credit card.
 This type of card will give you back a percentage of every dollar you spend either as a credit or deposited to your bank account.

 Some cards will give you back a higher percentage based on what you purchase.
 For example, the Scotia Momentum Visa Infinite card will give you 4% back on gas and groceries, 2% back on recurring bill payments and drug store purchases, and 1% back on everything else.
 Banks make money for each transaction you make so don’t you deserve a little cash reward for helping them out?

 A great way to save more money is to force yourself by automatically transferring money to a high-interest savings account (HISA)or an investment account.
 When there’s less money in your account, you’ll be less likely to spend what you don’t have.
 If you find it difficult to save, start with $25 a week and go from there.

 Here's how much a weekly contribution of money will be worth in a high-interest savings account after 1, 5, and 10 years.

 |Amount saved each week||Amount saved after 1 year||Amount saved after 5 years||Amount saved after 10 years|